aryanmahawar205/MachineLearning-2k24/Machine Learning Projects/MiniProject1 - SongRecommender/approach.md

 -> Creating a model.
 Here we have used Decision Tree Algorithm. <br>
 -> Training the model with the Training set. <br>
 -> Making Predictions with certain level of accuracy. <br>
--> Evaluating and improving accuracy by fine tuning procedures, Not done for this particular model. <br>
+-> Evaluating and improving accuracy by fine tuning procedures.
+Not done for this particular model. <br>